 - Speaker, “Force Majeure and the Doctrine of Hardship: Lessons for Public International Law,” Canadian Council on International Law 41st Annual Conference (November 2012)

-- Senior Editor, Canadian International Lawyer Journal (2014 to present)
+- Editorial Board Member, Canadian International Lawyer Journal

 - “Canada and the Ambitious Free Trade Agenda: Free Trade Meets Election Politics”, ABA Section of International Law International Trade Committee Newsletter Volume VIII, No. 1 (February 2015)